drduh/Debian-Privacy-Server-Guide/README.md

 Reboot the instance and make sure everything still works.
 If not, you'll need to automate certain programs to start up on their own (for example, Privoxy will fail to start if OpenVPN does not first create a tunnel interface to bind to).

 With this guide, one can set up a fairly secure server with several privacy- and security-enchancing services.
-The server can be used to circumvent firewalls, provide strong encryption and overall improve your online experience, all for a low monthly cost (average ~$30 per month for a Standard instance.)
+The server can be used to circumvent firewalls, provide strong encryption and overall improve your online experience, all for a low monthly cost (average ~$35 per month for a "standard" instance.)
 A domain name also lets you receive email and assign DNS records, which is convenient, but totally optional.

-If you would like to test e-mail or XMPP, feel free to [contact me](http://duh.to/pub/):

-    doc@duh.to

-    PGP: 011C E16B D45B 27A5 5BA8 776D FF3E 7D88 647E BCDB
-    OTR: 53E4 46FF 343D D8C1 F102 FA21 2588 1467 4FCF EEF0